2025–26 All-Ireland League (rugby union): Division 1A

-Clontarf begin their 13th consecutive season in the top division as reigning champions while last season's runners-up, Cork Constitution continue their ever presence in the league's topflight.
-Old Belvedere are back in Division 1A after 6 seasons while Nenagh Ormond become the first County Tipperary club to play in the league's top division.
+Clontarf began their 13th consecutive season in the top division as reigning champions while last season's runners-up, Cork Constitution continued their ever presence in the league's topflight.
+Old Belvedere were back in Division 1A after 6 seasons while Nenagh Ormond became the first County Tipperary club to play in the league's top division.
+Their stay in Division 1A was short lived as they were relegated losing all 18 matches.
+For the first time since play-offs were introduced to decide the league champions, all four semi-finalists came from the same province (Leinster).